 How is your business responding to the coronavirus (COVID-19) pandemic?

 What are your hours of operation?

 Since the outbreak of the COVID-19 pandemic Kenilworth has been operating (more or less) as a one-woman show.
 As such, maintaining regular shop hours has been a challenge.
-The shop is generally open Thursdays, Fridays, and Saturdays from 11-6 and Sundays from 12-4, however hours will be updated weekly on our Instagram page to reflect any unforeseen closures due to installations or special events.
+The shop is open by appointment only at this time.
+Please reach out to us here to schedule a visit.

 What days do you deliver flowers?

 We deliver throughout Toronto, the GTA, York, Durham, Halton, and Peel.